-If you're looking to get a mortgage and buy a home anytime soon, you should look into getting a mortgage pre-approval.
-With a mortgage pre-approval, you can lock-in an interest rate for up to 120 days and have a credible estimate of your mortgage limit that you can show to agents and home sellers as proof that you are a serious buyer.
+A mortgage pre-approval allows you to lock in an interest rate for up to 130 days.
+This is a credible estimate of your mortgage limit that shows agents and home sellers you are a serious buyer.
+Real estate agents may also want to see a preapproval before accepting you as a client.
 The procedure is similar to applying for a mortgage, and while it can take some time, it can save you the hassle of having to apply for a mortgage when you're busy trying to close on your new home.

 A mortgage pre-approval is a written contract with a mortgage lender that lets you lock in a certain term and interest rate and gives you an estimate of your mortgage limit.
 While it does not guarantee that you will be able to borrow the entire mortgage amount, it is usually a reasonable estimate and can help guide you in your home buying process.
 Some home sellers also request a mortgage pre-approval to make sure that buyers can afford their homes and won't have to drop-out later due to financing problems.